 What is tarsal tunnel syndrome?

-Tarsal tunnel syndrome is a foot and ankle nerve disorder, which occurs when there is swelling in the tarsal tunnel, compressing the tibial nerve.
-Patients who are suffering from tarsal tunnel syndrome often experience severe discomfort and pain in the inner foot and ankle, which may increase in sensitivity throughout the day.
+It is a foot and ankle nerve disorder, which occurs when there is swelling in the tarsal tunnel, compressing the tibial nerve.
+Patients often experience severe discomfort and pain in the inner foot and ankle, which may increase in sensitivity throughout the day.
 Walking and standing can become difficult and require constant breaks off the feet.

-There are a number of causes of tarsal tunnel syndrome, which results in compression of the tibial nerve.
+There are a number of causes of compression of the tibial nerve.
 These include:

 - Injuries, including ankle sprains